 Honestly, I’d never been more grateful to have the heated seats in our rental car, especially as it was an early morning start to visit Crathes Castle in Scotland.

 The temperatures had plummeted overnight and, hopping back into the car, I can’t tell you how nice it was to not be sitting in freezing leather seats as we made our way up towards Aberdeen.

-Crathes Castle is a Scottish beauty and not least so because of its beautiful colour themed gardens…
+Crathes Castle in Scotland is a total beauty and not least so because of its beautiful colour-themed gardens…

 We started off our visit with a quick jaunt around the garden, weaving through rather delightfully smelling flowers, making the most of the last of that summer sunshine before winter set in.

 You could already see as you wandered through the gardens though that autumn was slowly starting to set in as the colours changed and made the gardens even more whimsical.

 Honestly, Crathes Castle in Scotland is totally worth setting aside the extra time to explore when you do visit!

 Eventually, we made our way inside the castle to go check it out properly.

 There’s so much history behind the castle, too.

 Plus, you’ll have no problems exploring as the volunteers and staff here regale you with tales from the castle’s centuries-old history while you make your way through the rooms.